fedorsumkinmiha/theproffile/README.md

 # theproffile
-Your first task: create a new repository, create a README.nd file and upload another File.
+Your first task: create a new repository, create a README.nd file and upload another file.

 ## Front_end Developer stack: